Transport guide - Belgium - Europe

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Brussels that means understanding this before you land: The train from the airport is usually the cleanest first move for central stays because it plugs directly into the city.
+A good first day starts with the simplest airport route, and for Brussels that means understanding this before you land: The train from the airport is usually the cleanest first move for central stays because it plugs directly into the city.
 A taxi makes more sense for awkward luggage or a hotel far from a simple rail connection.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.